thanhtantran/rkllama/documentation/api/ollama-compatibility.md

 ## Overview

 RKLLAMA now implements an Ollama-compatible API, providing a drop-in interface that matches Ollama's endpoint structure.
-This experimental feature enables integration with tools and scripts designed for Ollama's API.
+This enables integration with tools and scripts designed for Ollama's API.

 ## Supported Endpoints